The Howling: New Moon Rising

 Review:

-We then meet a biker as he rides into the small town.
-He is played by Clive Turner.
+We then meet the biker from the synopsis as he rides into the small town.
+His name is Ted Smith (Clive Turner).
 He goes into a bar, looking for work.
-There we meet Ernest Kester as well as the owners of the bar, Claude ‘Pappy’ Allen and Sally Harkham.
-Turner makes eyes at a woman, who is played by Jaqueline Armitage.
+There we meet the bartender Ernie (Ernest Kester) as well as the owners of the bar, Pappy (Claude ‘Pappy’ Allen) and Eveanne (Sally Harkham).
+Ted makes eyes at a woman, Jaqueline (Jaqueline Armitage).
+What we’ll learn is that she’s a widower who isn’t necessarily looking for someone.